psachdev6375/docker-microservices-bootcamp/README.md

-<B> Microservices Bootcamp </B>
+<B> Docker Microservices Bootcamp </B>

-Consists of 5 projects which showcase a complete microservices application with the following capabilities:
+Consists of 5 projects which showcase a complete dockerized microservices application with the following capabilities:
 <ul>
 <li>1.
 Service Discovery using Eureka </li>
 <li>2.
 Circuit Breakers using Hysterix</li>